EWaterman/EWaterman.github.io/_posts/Ch11/0011-04-01-conventions.md

 It’s over!
 After a few straight days of hard work, you’re back home with all your stuff.
 All that’s left to do now is some final housekeeping tasks:

-- **Send a personalized follow up email to your new subscribers.** If you had an email list sign up sheet at your table, make sure to send out an email thanking any newcomers for visiting your booth and potentially give them some sort of reward for signing up.
+- **Send a personalized follow up email to your new subscribers.** If you had an email list sign up sheet at your table, make sure to send out an email thanking any newcomers for visiting your booth and try to give them some sort of reward for signing up.
 It could be as simple as a digital drawing or a behind the scenes shot of your next comic.
 You just want to make sure they’re immediately gratified for joining your list.

 - **Get in touch with any other creators you met at the show.** If you bonded with any fellow artists, send them a follow up message or email.
 Remind them of what you were chatting about at the con and continue developing that friendship.
 A lot of the time, being successful in comics is about who you know, so don’t be afraid to build up your network.
 At the same time, you don’t want to pester anyone.
 Sometimes just following someone on social media and liking/sharing their stuff is a big enough first step.
 Know your boundaries and be respectful.